St Ita's Primary School Drouin

 SCHOOL FEES

-Term 1 & 2 School Fees are now overdue.
-The due date for payment was 21st April 2025.
+Term 1, 2 and 3 School Fees are now overdue.
+Could I please ask all parents with outstanding fees to get these paid ASAP.
 If you have not received a statement, please contact the Admin Office to request a copy.

 DIRECT DEBITS